Sunday Sept 26th, 2021, 0615-1920

-Compton Peak to 1 mile south of Skyland, SOBO AT mm 1259.2
+Compton Peak to 1 mile south of Skyland Resort, SOBO AT mm 1259.2

 7400 gain, 6600 loss

 Hooray!
 I didn’t become another story for the podcast overnight.
 I was a little disconcerted right up until I left in the morning, though.
 I slept well with the strong winds drowning out all other noises (for instance, screams).
-My camp mate was awake and moving about when I woke up, which is kind of strange since I wake up ridiculously early.
+My camp mate was awake and moving about when I woke up, which was kind of strange since I wake up ridiculously early.
 It was around 4 am and his light was flashing all over.
-I did my usual morning routine but when I got out of my tent, I noticed that he was packed up but just sitting there.
+I did my usual morning routine but when I got out of my tent, I noticed that he was packed but just sitting there.
 He was probably eating breakfast, I just couldn’t tell because I didn’t want to stare at him in the dark.
-I bid him well and he wished the same.
+I bid him well and he wished me the same.
 I was off with a quick step, glancing over my shoulder now and again for the first mile.

 Eventually I got back on the trail and by 10 am, I’d already gone 12 miles to my first Wayside at Elkwallow Gap.
 These are basically a series of convenience stores along Skyline Drive.
 They are frequent enough that fast hikers don’t need to carry much or any food in between.
 This was my plan of course.
 The restaurant part didn’t open until 11 am, so I stocked up on snacks to consume while I waited.
 Chips, a hot pocket, candy bar and soda all went down the hatch.
 Time for seconds.
 I ordered a chili dog and potato salad.
-I ate everything in a hurry, partly because it was still so cold and also because I had noted that if I did over 30 miles this day, I could make it to the next restaurant for dinner.
-Binge and walk to binge again.
+I ate everything in a hurry, partly because it was still so cold and also because I’d noted that if I did over 30 miles this day, I could make it to the next restaurant for dinner.
+Binge eat and walk to binge again.

 I left the wayside feeling like I was about to burst.
 Of course there was a big hill to go up.
 My poor body…the things I ask of it.
 The trail flattened out nicely after that, then went down a long ways to Thornton Gap.
 I was cruising, feeling a lot better after the food digested some.
 I stopped briefly for water and caffeine.
 I needed a kick to go 1200′ up to Marys Rock, followed by more ups all the way to Stoney Man Mountain, the second highest peak in the park at 3972′.
 The AT skirts the summit, so of course I had to add peak bagging to my 30+ mile day with a half mile side trip.
 The views were ok…not 360 like I was hoping for.
-But at least I could say that I almost got to 4000′ again…I hadn’t been that high since Killington mt in Vermont.
+But at least I could say that I almost got to 4000′ again…I hadn’t been that high since Killington Mt in Vermont.

 With that brief exchange, me being in a hurry and not properly explaining myself, I figured there was probably a BOLO out for me.
-I got to the resort as planned, but as it was so sprawling, I wondered around for about 20 minutes trying to find the dining lodge.
+I arrived the resort as planned, but as it was so sprawling, I wondered around for about 20 minutes trying to find the dining lodge.
 Everything was designed for vehicles in this park, so the maze of roads was confusing to me as a hiker.
 And every second was so precious, as I was trying to beat the dark to be able to find a good campsite.

-The place was very busy with all the weekend tourists, so I ordered an expensive beyond beef burger from the to-go menu, plus a beer while I waited.
+The place was very busy with all the weekend tourists, so I ordered an expensive beyond-beef burger from the to-go menu, plus a beer while I waited.
 I didn’t even take the food to go, as my intention was to eat and run.
 I wolfed it down at a table behind a partition in the tap room.
 A waiter had asked me to go there, I guess so I wouldn’t be seen by the more valued patrons.
 The whole place was very snooty and over-rated, the food just ok.
 If it weren’t that I was so hungry, I would have given it a hard pass.
 The main thing it had going for it were the views and the fact that it’s the only game in town.

-I left just in time to seek my own affordable room with a view…as in the free kimd in the outdoors.
+I left just in time to seek my own affordable room with a view…as in the free kind in the outdoors.
 I walked down trail for almost a mile while the sky turned a brilliant red.
-I had missed the sunset proper, as could have been seen from the dining terrace… had my type been allowed to eat there.
-I was rewarded instead with a perfect campsite.
+I missed the sunset proper, as could have been seen from the dining terrace… had my type been welcomed to eat there.
+But I was rewarded instead with a perfect campsite.
 On intuition, I followed a deer path around a rock outcrop, where there was a beautiful little flat and grassy spot.
 It was protected from the cold wind and totally out of sight of anything…namely the trail and road.
 A search party couldn’t have found me there.

 All’s well that ends well.
 This had been another fully packed day, with tons of great happenings, but leaving me pretty tired.
 My sleep was restorative and peaceful.